testing-library/testing-library-docs/docs/dom-testing-library/api-async.md

 This can be useful if you have a unit test that mocks API calls and you need to wait for your mock promises to all resolve.

+If you return a promise in the `waitFor` callback (either explicitely or implicitly with `async` syntax), then the `waitFor` utility will not call your callback again until that promise rejects.
+This allows you to `waitFor` things that must be checked asynchronously.

 The default `container` is the global `document`.
 Make sure the elements you wait for are descendants of `container`.